 Manasi: the dancer, the choreographer, the nattuvanar and the guru

 Smt Manasi S Nair is a well known exponent of Bharatnatyam, the Indian classical dance form.
 She is also an expert choreographer and an accomplished nattuvanar, the artist conducting Indian classical dance recital known as nattuvangam.

-Professional Qualification: Manasi is a Post Graduate in Fine Arts (Dance) from Nalanda Nritya Kala Mahavidyalaya headed by Padmabhushan Dr Smt Kanak Rele and affiliated to Mumbai University.
+Professional Qualification: Manasi is a post graduate in Fine Arts (Dance) from Nalanda Nritya Kala Mahavidyalaya headed by Padmashree Dr Smt Kanak Rele and affiliated to Mumbai University.

 Arangetram: Manasi did her Arrengatam under her Guru Anantanarayan.
 Shri AKG Nair, the then President of the Borivli Malayali Samajam, and Shri J M Shah, her School Principal, were the Chief Guests on the occasion.
 Guru Anantanarayan later arranged her further training under Guru Ramaswami Bhagawdar, the Guru of cine artist and famous dancer Sudha Chandran.

 Nattuvangam: Having learnt nattuvangam under the guidance of the experienced Guru and equipping herself with thorough knowledge of the dance movements and the thala or beat structure of Indian classical music, Manasi plays the cymbals as she recites in her inimitable style.